INTP Relationships and Love

 INTP Compatibility: Choosing a Partner

-INTPs’ emotions, both positive and negative, emerge from their least developed function (Fe).
-It makes INTPs prime targets for being subconsciously chased or manipulated by malicious Feeling types (NF).
-Therefore, it is essential for INTPs to not give their feelings the upper hand in choosing a long-term relationship partner.
 The conventional wisdom of “listen to your heart” or “just go with your feelings” often backfires on an INTP.
-INTPs are better off using their thinking and intuition to determine the potential merits of a relationship.
+They are better off using their thinking (Ti) and intuition (Ne) to determine the potential merits of a relationship.
 It is best to investigate their feelings’ validity and have an open discussion with their partner before making false assumptions.

 Money Matters– INTPs like to live like a free bird without debts and financial commitments.
 They resent financial commitments and burdens to earn more which comes along with marriage and children.
 INTPs don’t care much about aesthetics or material comforts.
 Following their personal interests is more important to them than running after money.
-The partners who are financially independent or are content with a simple lifestyle are best suited for INTP.

 INTPs and infidelity- Do INTPs Cheat?

 Inferior Fe can make an INTP go berserk if they fail to properly weigh their emotions against their thinking function (Ti).
-INTPs tend to regularly evaluate their relationships and remind themselves of the reasons they are in the relationship and their partner’s qualities, making them happy.
-INTPs can instantly run mental cost/benefit calculations in their head.
-Any perceived or actual shortcomings in their partner, which tilts the relationship benefit scale to negative, can prompt an INTP to abandon the relationship.
-Their open-ended and novelty-seeking nature can also drift them towards infidelity.
+INTPs tend to regularly evaluate their relationships and remind themselves of the reasons they are in the relationship and their partner’s qualities that make them happy.

 INTPs are great at reading situations but bad at reading the emotions of people.
 They can spot a flaw in logical inconsistency from a mile away.
 Lying and omitting things is treacherous to an INTP.
 It is viewed as an insult to their intelligence.
 By making connections between past precedents, INTPs can easily root out the truth.
 If you are cheating on an INTP, they will quickly catch it sooner than later.